FrancescoGalli/impedance_analysis_project/README.md

 ## Structure
 The library is divided in 5 modules:

-[Generate_data.py](https://github.com/FrancescoGalli/impedance_analysis_project/blob/main/generate_data.py) creates fictitious impedance data with a simulated random noise.
-To do so, the number and values of the frequency points, a circuit diagram and the physical description of its elements (i.e. the parameters) must be provided by input.
+[Generate_data.py](!!LINK!!) creates fictitious impedance data with a small simulated random noise ($\sim 1%$).
+To do so, the number and values of the frequency points, the circuit diagram and the physical description of its elements (i.e. the parameters) must be set by the user.
 With these two specifications the impedance function is created, and, according to the frequency points, the impedance complex data are calculated.
 After the generation, a random noise on both real and imaginary parts is added to the generated data, using `numpy.random.rand`.
 The module then prints the impedance module and phase vs frequency of the results, and saves the graphs in a `.pdf` file and the points in a `.txt` file.

-[Impedance_analysis.py](https://github.com/FrancescoGalli/impedance_analysis_project/blob/main/impedance_analysis.py) is dedicated to the analysis (fitting) of the impedance data.
+[Impedance_analysis.py](!!LINK!!) is dedicated to the analysis (fitting) of the impedance data.
 It reads a .txt file containing the impedance vs frequency points.
 The accepted formats are either frequency, impedance module and phase, or frequency and complex impedance.
-Similarly to the generation module, a circuit diagram and the physical description of its elements (i.e. the fitting parameters) must be provided by input.
-In addition each parameter can be set as constant, i.e. its parameter value will still contribute to the circuit impedance, but will NOT be considered during the fitting process as a minimizing parameter.\
+Similarly to the generation module, a circuit diagram and the physical description of its elements (i.e. the fitting parameters) must be set by the user.
+In addition each element can be set as constant, i.e. its parameter will still contribute to the circuit impedance, but will NOT be considered during the fitting process as a minimizing parameter.
+The reason behind this is that it happens that, with data in a certain range of frequecy, some elements are less relevant than others for the impedance trend.\
-Based on these three inputs, an impedance function will be created, and the fit function will try to minimize the error function mentioned before, varying the value of the parameters.\
+Based on these three settings, an impedance function will be created, and the fit function will try to minimize the error function mentioned before, varying the value of the non-constant parameters.\
-After the fitting process is complete, the results are printed in the command line and both data and fit line of the impedance modulus and phase graphs are plotted and saved as `.pdf`.
+After the fitting process is complete, the results are printed in the command line and both data and fit curves of the impedance modulus and phase graphs are plotted and saved as `.pdf`.

-[plot_and_save.py](https://github.com/FrancescoGalli/impedance_analysis_project/blob/main/plot_and_save.py) contains the functions to extract the impedance modulus and the phase of the complex impedances and to plot the data or the data with the fit and the results.
+[plot_and_save.py](!!LINK!!) contains the functions to extract the impedance modulus and the phase of the complex impedances and to plot the data or the data with the fit and the results.

-[generate_impedance.py](https://github.com/FrancescoGalli/impedance_analysis_project/blob/main/generate_impedance.py) is the core module that generates an impedance function starting from the circuit diagram, the elements parameters (taking into account if any parameter is set constant).
+[generate_impedance.py](!!LINK!!) is the core module that generates an impedance function starting from the circuit diagram and the element parameters (taking into account if any parameter is set constant).

-[test_impedance.py](https://github.com/FrancescoGalli/impedance_analysis_project/blob/main/test_impedance.py) contains all the tests.
+[test_impedance_analysis.py](!!LINK!!) contains all the tests.

 ## Installation and usage
 To install the application clone the repository with